Monday, May 21, 2012

-Stephenson's 'Spaced' compadre Simon Pegg plays Don Chaney, a surprisingly patriotic gangster.
-Like Stevenson he puts in an excellent performance and if I hadn't looked at the credits I don't think I'd have guessed who it was.
+Stevenson's 'Spaced' compadre Simon Pegg plays Don Chaney, a surprisingly patriotic gangster.
+Like Stevenson, he puts in an excellent performance and if I hadn't looked at the credits I don't think I'd have guessed who it was.

-David Benson & Jonathan Rigby do a fine job of bringing Orson Welles & John Houseman to life.
-Orson Welles is something of a...hero isn't quite the right word...person of interest...to me and it was a nice touch bringing him and the Doctor together, even for a short time.
+David Benson and & Jonathan Rigby do a fine job of bringing Orson Welles and John Houseman to life.
+Orson Welles is something of ...hero isn't quite the right word... a person of interest...to me and it was a nice touch bringing him and the Doctor together, even for a short time.
 There's also a nice throwaway George Colouris/Doctor Who in-joke that I could ruin by repeating but I won't.